 Open adoption agreements typically benefit birth parents by allowing them to remain a part of the child’s life even though they have placed the child.
 Adoptive parents often understand that this is healthiest for the child, though there are unfortunately cases where adoptive parents agree to open adoption as a compromise to ensure placement.
 This compromise is one of the largest ethical issues with open adoption agreements not truly being legally enforceable, and typically comes from a place of truth, but lacks motivation as time passes and children grow.

-It is vital that we talk about reality and its place at the forefront of the discussion surrounding open adoption agreements.
+We must talk about reality and its place at the forefront of the discussion surrounding open adoption agreements.
 While adoption agencies and attorneys need to develop more formal and informed processes for drafting open adoption agreements, the responsibility for realistic expectations and promises will first fall with the adoptive parents.
 When my husband and I adopted our daughter, we agreed to an open adoption but really never flushed out how that would appear.
 Our child’s birth mother also did not know what to expect, but certainly had her own set of expectations.
 It was not until almost a year after the adoption had been finalized that we made it a point to talk about what open adoption meant to both parties.
-A lot of confusion and disappointment could have been spared had we been guided through the open adoption agreement process or, at the very least, made each of our expectations clear and realistic from the beginning.
+A lot of confusion and disappointment could have been spared had we been guided through the open adoption agreement processor, at the very least, made each of our expectations clear and realistic from the beginning.

 Adoptive and birth parents need to keep at the forefront of their minds that regardless of life’s circumstances or their expectations, the relationship between birth parents, adoptive parents, and their child is lifelong.
 A peaceful, loving, and respectful relationship should be the goal for all parties for the sake of the child.
 To achieve this, the first step will be to set up realistic guidelines for your open adoption agreement.
 Adoptive parents, do not ever agree to a visitation schedule or contact promises that you are not willing to uphold because you are fearful a birth parent will not choose you otherwise.
 This is not only unfair, but it is entirely unethical.
 On this same token, birth parents should never feel pressured into agreeing to an open adoption plan if they do not feel comfortable.
 This will only lead to heartache for all involved, but mostly for the child.